on1force/token-price/readme.md

 # CheckPrice

-A TypeScript library for checking token prices (currently on Uniswap V2 and V3 )using ethers.js.
+A TypeScript library for checking token prices (currently on Uniswap V2 and V3 Ethereum) using ethers.js.

 ## Installation